What you should look for in a business intelligence solution

 To be a true business tool, a BI solution must be designed for businesspeople to use on their own—a self-service solution.

 Your BI solution should be easy to navigate with point-and-click or drag-and-drop features.
 It should have some type of dashboard with intuitive, interactive access to information and offer guided, step-by-step navigation and built-in functionality so that customization is not required.
 It should give users a choice of doing a task themselves or employing automation to handle it.

-Users should have full control to load their data and analyze it from any angle to uncover issues and new opportunities.
-They should be able to mash-up and blend internal and external data for deeper insights.
+Users also should have full control to load their data and analyze it from any angle to uncover issues and new opportunities.
+They should be able to mash up and blend internal and external data for deeper insights.
 When it comes to sharing what they’ve learned, users should be able to create their own reports.

-In today’s fast-paced world, businesspeople need access to intelligence around the clock, no matter where they are.
+In today’s accelerated world, businesspeople need access to intelligence around the clock, no matter where they are.
 So consider a BI solution with mobile capabilities.